overbit/island.is/libs/clients/middlewares/README.md

 - `name: string` - Name of fetch function.
 Used in logs and opossum stats.
 - `enableCircuitBreaker?: boolean` - Should use circuit breaker for requests.
 Defaults to `true`.
 - `timeout?: number | false` - Timeout for requests.
 Logged and thrown as errors.
 May cause circuit breaker to open.
-Defaults to `10000`ms. Can be disabled by passing false.
+Defaults to `5000`ms. Can be disabled by passing 0.
 - `treat400ResponsesAsErrors?: boolean` - If `true`, then too many 400 responses may cause the circuit to open.
 Either way these responses will be logged and thrown.
 Defaults to `false`.
 - `logErrorResponseBody?: boolean` - If `true`, then non-200 response bodies will be consumed and included in the error object and logged as `body`.
 - `opossum?: CircuitBreaker.Options` - Allows overriding Opossum options.